halt-dos/hd-wiki-public/docs/enterprise/platform/stacks/resource_content/ip_feeds.md

 ##### **Content**

-It specifies the area where the IP address list is to be written.
+This section is used to specify the list of IP addresses.
+Each IP address must be in CIDR notation, and every new IP address should be added on a separate line to ensure proper formatting and readability.

 ```
     Accepted values: String